 Easter is almost here.
 For so many of you, Easter Sunday is only five days away.
-For Orthodox Christians like myself, it’s next weekend.
+For Orthodox Christians like myself, it’s the weekend next.
 And I can’t wait for it.
 Easter in Greece, is probably the biggest holiday (think bigger than Christmas).
 Nature looks its best, and lots of Greek people take advantage of that by celebrating outdoors with all the family – and I mean the whole family (including aunts, uncles, nieces and nephews that you might have seen only twice in your life)!

 Basically, I grouped those wild yellow daisies together, put them in the vase (without removing the leaves along the stems), and then added stashes of hay in a very loose and unplanned manner, to create a sense of flow.
 Since a tall centerpiece like this vase in the center of a dining table isn’t very convenient for it disrupts eye contact and messes with the communication lines, I placed it on purpose in the far corner of the table.
 We used sparingly some Easter decor, like bunnies and color dyed eggs, to set the mood without getting overwhelmed.

-Now, the second tablescape includes far less Easter decor.
+Now, the second Easter table is scaped to include far less Easter decor.
 At first glance it may look more formal, however, it is just as “imperfect.”
 Muted pink and mauve hues act as accents.
 Again, the bouquet of flowers in a water jug act as a centerpiece with a wabi-sabi style to it.

-What do you think of these setups?
+What do you think of these Easter table setups?
 I think they turned out nicely, considering that the weather played funny tricks on us while taking these photos.
 (At times it was too sunny casting really hard shadows, while other times it was way too overcast).
 In any case, if you do buy Easter decor, then opt for pieces that you’ll be able to use year after year.
-There’s no real need to overload your dining table.
-I think using colors inspired by nature herself combined with simplicity and a mood for celebration are the key components to a great feast that everyone will remember for years to come.
+If you need more ideas then consider reading this post and do check out our Easter in Greece post.